KimGiHu/KAERI-Intern-Researcher/08_2주차/0807/README.md

-to plot the univariate pulses(14 unique waveforms) using the univariate time-series data for training the model
+to show the boxt plot of univariate pulses(14 unique waveforms) using the univariate time-series data for training the model